MyOwnClone/TuneAsSharp/README.md

 TuneAsSharp!!!
 (WIP)
 ==

 tune values in your (already) running apps by editing your sources!
+See `Example.cs`

  Notice:
  ==